timescale/docs/timescale-forge/disk-management.md

 services.
 There are four key tasks that Forge performs to handle disk space:

 1. Detect if storage capacity begins to fill up
-1. Notify you about the growth
+1. Notify you about the growth of storage consumption
 1. Automatically activate overload protections
 1. Allow you to return your database to a normal state